andrewacashner/hearingfaithms/chapters/chapter-3.md

 they invite hearers to contemplate human music-making as a reflection of Christ's nature as the divine "Word made flesh" (Jn 1).
-Both textual traditions build on a patristic trope of Christ as *Verbum infans*---the infant, or unspeaking Word, who does not need to speak because God is already communicating himself to humankind through the Christ-child's incarnate body.
+Both textual traditions build on a patristic trope of Christ as *Verbum infans*---the infant, or unspeaking Word.
+Christ the Word does not need to speak because God is already communicating himself to humankind through the Christ-child's incarnate body.
 The villancicos set by Padilla and Cererols turn this into musical theology by imagining the baby Jesus not speaking, but singing; and by considering Christ himself as the song being sung.
-Thus the pieces, I argue, connected faith and hearing by making Christ the Word audible through poetic and musical structures.
+Thus the pieces connected faith and hearing by making Christ the Word audible through poetic and musical structures.

 Within the Spanish literary tradition of *conceptismo*, in which, under a single governing conceit, a poem may be read in two or more ways simultaneously,